 Throughout the retreat, CCC transports evacuated personnel and supplies from bases along the route.
 As the UN forces retreated, they were kept supplied the same way they had been during their advance - by airdrop.
 USAF personnel assigned to the Combat Cargo Support Unit were often the last to leave an airfield as it was abandoned.
 UN forces continued retreating southward until Seoul was once again threatened.
 At Kimpo an emergency airlift was organized to move 1,000 orphans south to Chejedo.
 Twelve C-54s from the recently arrived 61st Troop Carrier Group made the move.
 Eventually the retreating forces halted as they again reached the Pusan Perimeter.

 In late January, 1951 the Combat Cargo Command became the 315th Air Division (Combat Cargo.)
 A few days later General Tunner and his staff, who had come to the Far East only on temporary duty, were replaced by permanently assigned personnel.
 BGen.
-John P. Henebry, the commander of the 437th TCW, moved up to command the new airlift division.
+John P. Henebry, the commander of the 437th TCW, a reserve unit equipped with C-46s that had transferred to Japan from Chicago, moved up to command the new airlift division.
 During the interval after the retreat, the CCC transports had been flying more and more supplies and reinforcements into Korea, while others arrived by ship.
 Gasoline was a major commodity delivered by the transports, both by landing and by airdrop.
 With the new reinforcements and supplies, the Eighth Army once again began advancing northward.

 During the retreat and subsequent holding action, the men of the 187th RCT team were fighting in the lines, but in late February the unit was pulled out of action and sent to Taegu, where they went into training for another airdrop operation.
 On March 22, 1951 the troopers jumped from eighty C-119s and 55 C-46s that replaced C-47s on the drop as the Skytrains were in short supply.
 Overall, the drop went well, though one serial of C-46s dropped their troops in the wrong place.
 One C-119 was lost when it blew-up in midair after taking a number of hits from the ground fire.
 The cargo kickers and some of the crew bailed out before the explosion, which claimed the lives of the two pilots.